jldbc/jldbc.github.io/_posts/2017-05-15-bookshelf.md

 A layman’s version of the theories that laid the groundwork for behavioral economics.
 Kahneman explains the two chief mechanisms in our brains (fast and slow thought), and how they cause predictable biases.

+## Predictably Irrational -- Dan Ariely

+This read a lot like Thinking Fast and Slow, but Ariely is a much better writer.
+Another book about how our brains take shortcuts that lead to irrational decision making.

 ## Algorithms to Live By: the Computer Science of Human Decisions - Christian and Griffiths

 A psychology-computer science fusion piece on how fundamental computer science algorithms and data strucutres can aide decision making.
 A fun way to tie stacks, queues, sorting algorithms into your everyday life.

 ## Freakonomics I & II — Levitt and Dubner

 My love for Steven Levitt’s work is second only to that for Nate Silver’s.
 Freakonomics showed me that the economics tool set can be used to advance causes much greater than economics itself.
-This has had a major impact on the way I have both applied and pushed the limits of my education as an economics student.

 ## What Money Can’t Buy — Michael Sandel